hsimransidhu/lIbrary-app/README.md

 # Library Management System

 The Library Management System is a console-based application written in C# that allows users to manage a library catalog.
-Users can perform various operations such as adding books, viewing the catalog, searching for books, borrowing, and returning books.
+Users can perform various functions such as adding books, viewing the catalog, searching for books, borrowing, and returning books.

 ## Features